keesj-riscure/opentitan/hw/ip/hmac/README.md

 H, digest and the message FIFO.
 It does not wipe the software accessible 16x32b FIFO.
 The software can wipe the variables by writing a 32-bit random value into [`WIPE_SECRET`](doc/registers.md#wipe_secret) register.
 The internal variables will be reset to the written value.
-This version of the HMAC doesn't have a internal pseudo-random number generator to derive the random number from the written seed number.
+This version of the HMAC doesn't have an internal pseudo-random number generator to derive the random number from the written seed number.

 A later update may provide an interface for external hardware IPs, such as a key